matthiasdiener/matthiasdiener.github.io/cv.md

 # Key Skills

 - **High-Performance Computing (HPC):** Expertise in developing, optimizing, and maintaining HPC software for large-scale simulation, with a focus on performance, memory efficiency, reproducibility, and cross-platform portability.
-- **Scientific Software Engineering:** Proficient in Python, C/C++, OpenMP, and MPI; significant experience developing and maintaining complex codebases such as MIRGE-Com and Charm++.
+- **Scientific Software Engineering:** Proficient in Python, C/C++, OpenMP, and MPI; significant experience developing and maintaining complex codebases such as MIRGE-Com and Charm++; experience in development for accelerators (Nvidia GPUs, AMD GPUs, and Intel Xeon Phi).
 <!-- - **Performance Optimization:** Demonstrated success in reducing compile times and memory usage, and in making builds deterministic and efficiently cacheable. -->
 <!-- - **Software Portability:** Proven ability to support and adapt scientific software to diverse hardware platforms (e.g., Delta, Tioga, Nvidia GPUs, AMD systems). -->
 - **Open Source Contributor:** Active contributor to major HPC, scientific computing, and Python ecosystem projects (PoCL, Spack, conda-forge, vmprof, numpy, cantera, among others).